 EDTA is an amino acid in which the central atom (usually a metal ion) is attached to neighboring atoms by at least two bonds in such a way as to form a ring structure.
 Chelating is the process in which the metal ion reacts with another molecule to form the chelate.

 The therapy can be understood simply as the removal of calcium deposits (from your arteries where you don’t want them) and other harmful minerals and heavy metals that promote blood clotting and atherosclerosis.

-Finally, and by no means least or last, we have emotional support not only for the patient but also for their care givers, who also are severely adversely affected by this heinous disease.
-We at Utopia Wellness strive to address all aspects of every one of our patient’s environment.
+Finally, and by no means least or last, we have emotional support not only for the patient but also for their caregivers, who also are severely adversely affected by this heinous disease.
+We at Utopia Wellness strive to address all aspects of every one of our patient’s environments.
 Please note, all the modalities that I have chosen are proven.
 No one is more important than any other.
-Getting well and remaining well is an art and each one of the plans were developed to meet each individual’s needs.
-Remember doctors cannot cure, however your body can heal given the appropriate assistance from the team at Utopia Wellness.
+Getting well and remaining well is an art and each one of the plans was developed to meet each individual’s needs.
+Remember doctors cannot cure, however, your body can heal given the appropriate assistance from the team at Utopia Wellness.

 1 Matthew K. Taylor, Debra K. Sullivan, Jonathan D. Mahnken, Jeffrey M. Burns, and Russell H. Swerdlow.
 Feasibility and efficacy data from a ketogenic diet intervention in Dementia disease.
 Dementia Dement (N Y).
 2018; 4: 28–36.
 Published online 2017 Dec 6. doi: 10.1016/j.trci.2017.11.002 PMCID: PMC6021549 PMID: 29955649